 There are a host of safe fungicides on the market that won’t expose your White Widow plants to nasty chemicals.
 Alternatively, you can try a homemade solution.
 We find that a combination of chili pepper powder and tobacco juice works wonders for handling mites.
 You can even mix soap and dish detergent to remove spiders.
 Typically, this solution breaks down into non-toxic elements within a week.

 Final Thoughts on How to Grow White Widow Marijuana Strain

 Hopefully, this guide to growing White Widow will prove useful whether you grow it indoors or outside.
-It is a powerful strain, and when you optimize its growing conditions, its final THC content of around 25% will provide you with an extremely potent, pleasant high.
+When you optimize its growing conditions, its final THC content of around 25% provides you with a potent, pleasant high.